samos123/ansible-opencv/README.md

 Ansible OpenCV role
 ===================
-Installs latest OpenCV with contrib from source.
+Installs latest OpenCV with contrib and non-free from Ubuntu PPA

 Example Playbook